canonical/tegra-snap-samples/tensorrt-samples/README.md

 the `libnvinfer-samples` .deb package.

-For compilation, we need to include the packages `cuda-12-6` which contains the cuda toolkit and runtime libraries, `nvidia-tegra-drivers-36` and `libnvinfer-samples` which contains the samples themselves as well as additional libraries and its dependencies.
+For compilation, we need to include the packages `cuda-12-6` which contains the cuda toolkit and runtime libraries, `libnvdla_compiler` and `libnvinfer-samples` which contains the samples themselves as well as additional libraries and its dependencies.